Sheema Kermani: Early life and education

-Kermani was born on 16 January 1951 in Rawalpindi, Punjab.
+Kermani was born on 16 January 1951 in Rawalpindi, Punjab, in a Muhajir family.
+Her parents migrated from India during the Partition of India.
 Her father served in the Pakistan Army, retiring as a brigadier and then being appointed as chairman of the Karachi Electric Supply Corporation.
-Her paternal family originates from the city of Lucknow and traces its ancestry to the city of Kerman in Iran, while her maternal side is from Hyderabad Deccan.
+Her paternal family originates from the city of Lucknow and traces its ancestry to the city of Kerman in Iran, while her maternal side is from Hyderabad.

 Kermani has two siblings, an elder brother and a younger sister.
 She received her education from Convent schools in different cities across Pakistan where her father was posted.
 During her school vacations, Kermani would visit her maternal grandparents who lived in India and it was there that she developed an interest in the performing arts.

 Career

 When she was 8 years old, Kermani started to learn piano and Western classical music.
 From the age of 13, she began to learn classical Indian dance from Mr. and Mrs. Ghanshyam (a couple from Calcutta, who had set up a center for dance and music in Karachi).
-She later joined their institute as a member of their staff and performing troupe.
+She later joined their institute as a member of the staff and performing troupe.
 Kermani was the only dancer in Pakistan throughout the years of General Zia-ul-Haq's martial law, when dance was banned and came to be seen as an activity highly disliked by the state and the clergy.

 She received her early education from Presentation Convent Rawalpindi.
 After doing O-Level from Convent of Jesus and Mary, Karachi, she completed her A- Level from Karachi Grammar School and then proceeded to Croydon College of Art, London to study fine arts.
 She holds a degree of Bachelor of Arts from the University of the Punjab, Lahore, and a Masters and M. Phil Degree in History from University of Karachi, where she is presently enrolled for PhD.

 Kermani started learning Bharatanatyam in the mid-1960s.
-Her first solo performance was at Pakistan in 1984.
+Her first solo performance was in Pakistan in 1984.
 In 1988, she proceeded to India on an ICCR (Indian Council of Cultural Relations) scholarship and studied Bharatanatyam under Leela Samson, Kathak under Ram Mohan and Odissi under Guru Mayadhar Raut and Aloka Pannikar.
 She also conducts theater workshops under the guidance of theater director Prasanna Ramaswamy in Karachi and heads a cultural organization, Tehrik-e-Niswan in Karachi.

 2017 appearances

-On 19 February 2017, Kermani appeared at the Shrine of Lal Shahbaz Qalandar in Sehwan after the barbaric suicide attack and performed a dhamal (a Sufi dance form).
+On 19 February 2017, Kermani appeared at the Shrine of Lal Shahbaz Qalandar in Sehwan after the barbaric suicide attack there and performed a dhamal (a Sufi dance form).
 She gave a passionate performance and told the media that nobody can stop music and dance.

-She performed at the Faiz Aman Mela, Lahore where she paid a tribute to Asma Jahangir.
+She performed at the Faiz Aman Mela, Lahore to pay tribute to Asma Jahangir.
 She said we can bring peace, harmony and equality by loving each other and by sharing the message of love with each other.